 Confirm the following information.
 This information is populated from your organization's profile.
+The provider's organization information should be entered in the General Information section regardless of whether the recipient completed the Provider Report.
 Use the "Update" link highlighted in red below to modify as needed.

-Figure 4.
-RSR Provider Report Online Form: Screenshot of "General Information"
+Figure 9.
+RSR Provider Report Online Form: Screenshot of General Information